ekuo651/Machine-Learning-for-Stock-Selection/README.md

 ## Methods & Technology

 #Describe the exploration and cleanup process.
+We used data from Bloomberg and capital IQ.

 #Discuss any problems that arose with preparing the data or training the model that you didn't anticipate.
 #Discuss the overall training process and highlight anything of interest with the training process: Cloud resources used, training time #required, issues with training.